nakijun/fdotoolbox/Doc/userdoc/express.rst

  * When copying from source to target, the target is always overwritten.
  * Copying to SHP may fail if certain conditions are not met.
 See :ref:`shp-constraints`
+ * Object and Assocation properties are omitted from the bulk copy.